About our school

 - What kind of course / lessons do you have?

-We offer 3 types of group lessons (focussing on general language, JLPT or conversation), as well as private lessons and Tuition.
+We offer 4 types of group lessons (General, Focus On Communication, JLPT, conversation), as well as private lessons and Tuition.
 We also offer kids lessons and a teachers training course.

 - Which course should I take?